chrislyons-dev/bond-math/docs/standards/code-documentation-standards.md

 ## 🏗️ Architecture as Code Annotations

-These are **required** for all services and endpoints.
+These annotations drive automatic generation of C4 diagrams and architecture documentation via Structurizr DSL.
 See ADR-0001 for complete reference.

+**What gets generated:** System context, container, component, and deployment diagrams + per-service docs + infrastructure topology → `/docs/architecture`

+**Run:** `npm run docs:arch` to extract annotations and generate all artifacts

 ### Service-Level (Required)